IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 Framework referenceSysFEAT Description

-Behavior is an Operating Asset that describes any action or reaction of an Agent to external or internal Behavioral Events.
-Behaviors include Action Processes (action), Interaction Processs (stories) or interactions (Service Interface).
+Behavior Type is an Operating Asset Type that describes any action or reaction of an Agent Type to external or internal Behavioral Events.
+Behavior Types include Action Process Typees (action), Interaction Process Types (stories) or interactions (Service Interface).

 Individual Behavior

-An Individual Behavior is an actual instance of Behavior that is bounded in time.
+An Individual Behavior is an actual instance of Behavior Type that is bounded in time.

 OpenGroup - ArchiMate - Event Behavioral Event

-Behavioral Event is a Temporal Bounding Type that establishes a temporal connection between Behaviors.
+Behavioral Event is a Temporal Bounding Type that establishes a temporal connection between Behavior Types.

 Behavioral Event connects a Predecessor Behavioral Event, to a Successor Behavioral Event.